No disappointment if Willian leaves Chelsea, says Lampard

-Aug 8 (Reuters) - Chelsea boss Frank Lampard said he is unsure if Brazilian winger Willian will remain at the English Premier League soccer club next season but expects no bitterness from both parties if he does depart.
+Chelsea boss Frank Lampard said he is unsure if Brazilian winger Willian will remain at the Blues next season but expects no bitterness from either party if he does depart.

 The 31-year-old Willian's contract expires at the end of Chelsea's Champions League campaign.
 Lampard's side take on Bayern Munich in the last-16 second-leg on Saturday, a game Willian will miss due to an ankle injury.